Minimum Wage Question and Answer

 No. A recent rigorous study by economists at the University of California examining the impact of minimum wage increases on teen unemployment found that even minimum wage increases implemented during times of high unemployment – such as the recessions of 1990-1991, 2001 and 2007-2009 – did not result in job losses for teens or slow employment growth.

-Will employers leave my state if it raises its minimum
+Will employers leave my state if it raises its minimum wage?

 No. Most minimum wage employers are service sector businesses that are tied to a state because that is where their customers are – businesses like fast food, retail stores, and home health care services, for example.
 Indeed, a New York Times profile of businesses on either side of the Washington/Idaho border at a time when Washington’s minimum wage was nearly $3 higher than Idaho’s found that businesses in Washington were flourishing, despite predictions that the higher minimum wage would send jobs and businesses fleeing across the state line.